apache/zeppelin/releases/zeppelin-release-0.5.5-incubating.md

 * Zeng Linxi - Bug fixes in Core.
 * Zhong Jian - Kylin interpreter.
 * caofangkun - New features and Improvements in Build system.
-* fantazic - Improvments in Documentation.
+* fantazic - Improvements in Documentation.
-* george.jw - Improvments in Documentation.
+* george.jw - Improvements in Documentation.
 * opsun - Improvements in UI.